BackstagecrewIS/tictactoe/README.md

 A large amount of manual testing was done to ensure that the game functions correctly.

-Some testing was carried out using Jest to test that Jest was installed correctly

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs